Tauwharenīkau Pipeline River Crossing Replacement

 Background

-The water supply to Featherston crosses the Tauwharenīkau River via a metal pipe, encased in concrete.
+Featherston township’s water supply is sourced from the Waiohine catchment and transported to the township through the pipeline that crosses the Tauwharenīkau River.
+The metal pipe is encased in concrete.
 Since the crossing was installed, the riverbed has dropped leaving the watermain pipe exposed and vulnerable to failure.
 In 2022, work began to evaluate potential options to resolve the problem and remedial work was done to maintain the waterpipe.